dhartford/CMIS-Input-plugin/README.md

  - TIP: immediately map to another step, like text file output, and keep using that's step 'Get Fields' feature to verify your query and fields coming onto the PDI/ETL stream.
  - a simple 'select cmis:name from cmis:document' (over HTTPS) may only run at ~40 records/sec depending on your setup.
  - CMIS query syntax itself does *not* have a limit/top option (TODO need to add pagination / maxRecords support via OperationContext or similar for that kind of behavior).
- - Only 1000 items?
+ - Only 1000 items (and lucene or alfresco 4.x system)?
 Need to configure alfresco-global.properties for system.acl.maxPermissionChecks=1000000 (or whatever big number)...need to figure out how to get openCMIS to work correctly (paginate) for each request without exceeding that max permsision number, which should only be 1000, not that high...

 2015-10-30 DRH TLS/SSL update -
  - added custom AuthenticationProvider that allows self-signed SSL certs (todo, should make a checkbox option to configure)